deadpanther/AIHWBenchmarking/Readme.md

 The goal is to implement and benchmark standard Deep Learning algorithms and do performance profiling with different setting such as Single or Multi in a traditional training and distributed training, and using different configurations for the Analog memory devices using the IBM AIHWKIT.
 We try to benchmark the performances of the models using a single node and multiple nodes as well.
 We also try to benchmark the performance of the models using different configurations of the Analog memory devices.
 This enables us to compare the performance of the models using different configurations of the Analog memory devices.
 We try to write consistent code with a high level of abstraction and modularity to make it easy to use as well as to make it easy to extend.

-## What ere the challenges faced while using the library and how can we overcame them?
+## What are the challenges faced while using the library and how we overcame them?
 Current repo has a certain implementation that shows the result with simple Le-Net5 architecture, however, the model used is not standard hence difficult to benchmark its performance and the speed-up the toolkit provides.
 Also, there’s no support for distributed training setting.
 It is a simulation of the analog devices and tries to mimick the performances on real-world analog devices and hence it is not that reliable right now.